Change furnace filter and save up to $60 a Year

 Basic car maintenance

 You can perform routine maintenance on your automobile to cut the costs of repair and upkeep.
 All that’s required is some basic knowledge, some common tools and a little elbow grease.
-It’s not that difficult to change your oil, change an air filter, replace wiper blades or swap out a burnt turning-signal bulb.
+It’s not that difficult to change your oil, replace wiper blades or even replace a broken side view mirror.
 Folks who are just not mechanically inclined can take advantage of free services offered by many auto parts dealers.
 Many retailers will install wiper blades, batteries and even air filters for free if you purchase the items directly from their store.

 Plant-in-a-pot landscaping design